-Welcome to Grounding Touch!
+Welcome to Grounding Touch Doula Services!

 A doula is a trained professional who offers continuous emotional, physical, and informational care before, during, and after major life transitions—most often around pregnancy, birth, and postpartum.